Title I Parent Involvement Plan

 We have an annual EL Family Open House at the beginning of the school in late September or early October where we introduce our EL staff, the services we provide, and facilitate a multilingual listening session with the EL Team and school administration.
 In the past, this has been an in-person event in the school library and in classrooms for language group breakout sessions.
 Looking ahead to next year, we will probably conduct this event as an online virtual EL Family Night in response to the State and SPS mandates around health and safety protocols during the Covid-19 Pandemic.

-In the spring of 2021, we will host a series of virtual family nights for our major language groups and also one session in English for all other EL families.
-We are planning on having similar events in the late winter or early spring of 2022 as a way to have a mid-school-year check-in and communication opportunity.
+In the Spring we will host a series of virtual family nights for our major language groups and also one session in English for all other EL families.
+We are planning on having similar events in the late winter or early Spring as a way to have a mid-school-year check-in and communication opportunity.
 The main focus of these events is home-family communication – especially during the pandemic when there are not many opportunities for face-to-face conversations and clarifications.
 Additional purposes of these meetings are to remind families of our EL service model, how we provide on-going support to students and families, and to ask for feedback and suggestions for future services and program offerings.

 The EL team participates in and staffs all school-wide events such as curriculum night, parent-teacher conferences, IEP meetings and assemblies to support and connect with families.
 All school family events are planned throughout the year to create opportunities for parents/families to learn about technology resources (Source – parent portal, SeeSaw, etc.).